AishwaryadeviPerumal/sing-code-assignment/README.md

 section B: package-solution2.animal
 ============================
 1.
-    - fish cannot walk or sing but can swim. and other swimming animals expected to create. so created a SwimmingAnimal class which extends Animal and Implements Swimmable
+    - fish cannot walk or sing but can swim. and other swimming animals expected to create. so created a common SwimmingAnimal class which extends Animal and Implements Swimmable interface
 2.
+    - created a Fish abstract class which extends SwimmingAnimal.
+    - created a NormalFish class which extends Fish
     - implemented Decorator Pattern to create a specialized fish like Shark and Clown,
-    - Shark and Clown fish requires additional features like color and size but those are non functional and kind of adding additional decoration to the basic fish. so did not add a separate child class for these special fish creation.
+    - Shark and Clown fish requires additional features like color and size but those are non functional and kind of adding additional decoration to the normal fish. so did not add a separate child class for these special fish creation.
-    - basic fish is wrapped in the FishDecorator class to add special behaviours like eat() and makejokes()
+    - normal fish is wrapped in the FishDecorator class to add special behaviours like eat() and makejokes()
     - FishClient.java and FishClientTest.java files added to test the different fish color, size and behaviours.
 3.
     - Dolphins are not fish but can swim. so Dolphin directly extends SwimmingAnimal.